 Finally, the much-awaited device HomePod arrives in your hand.
-The HomePod is featured a speaker with all new specs and smart design with quite a healthy price.
+The HomePod is featured as a speaker with all new specs and smart design with quite a healthy price.
 Now it’s time to set up the HomePod to use the speaker perfectly.
 I hope that you know very well how to set up the HomePod.
 Moreover, there are also chances of errors while setting up the device.

 We’ve have found that most of the users are facing error -6722 while setting up.
 So we have figured out some of the troubleshooting tips which might be helpful for you to set up HomePod successfully.